initgrep-com/initgrep.blog/_postCollection/javascript/react/how-to-use-built-in-react-hooks-with-examples.markdown

     - all
 ---
  &nbsp;
-# How to Use Built-in React Hooks with Examples

 In React, hooks are functions that let you use state and other React features without writing a class.
 They are introduced in React 16.8 to enable developers to use state and other React features in functional components.